danrave1234/WildCats-Radio/SEO_SETUP.md

 # SEO Setup Complete for WildCats Radio

 ## Overview
 Your WildCats Radio project has been fully configured for Google Search and SEO optimization.
-The domain **wildcats-radio.live** has been integrated throughout all SEO files.
+The domain **wildcats-radio.live** has been integrated throughout all SEO files with comprehensive institution-specific keywords for Cebu Institute of Technology University (CITU).

 ## What Was Implemented